iamproperty/coding-test/NOTES.md

 =============
 I would have used the postcode component for the registration but since I can't get the API to work correctly I will just store the postcode on the user model.

+## User log
+I have made the command take an argument to allow you to select the number of users to return.
+It defaults to 10.
+I didn't write tests for this command because it was an extremely simple task.